 We are working on the engineered hardwood flooring side of our remodel.
-This provides a great way to show the steps in installing hardwood flooring on concrete.
+This provides a great way to show the steps for installing hardwood flooring on concrete.
 First up is an unfinished engineered hardwood.
 Teckton is one of the unfinished Engineered Hardwood brands that we carry.

 Below are hickory select grade and red oak natural grade.
 The beauty of unfinished engineered is the ability to choose your exact finish and color.
-While all our engineered manufactures have a large variety to choose from, sometimes we need to match other existing flooring.
+While all our engineered manufactures have a large variety to choose from, sometimes we need to match another existing flooring.

 How you install the engineered flooring on the concrete can affect the look and endurance of your floor.
 We follow these steps to ensure lasting laying of your new floors.

 Removing the baseboard trim gives room for the wood to be laid underneath the baseboards.
 The baseboards may need to be removed and raised as well.
 We leave a small half-inch gap between the flooring and wall to make room for the wood to expand.

 2. Remove Anything Standing Between You and the Concrete

 All carpet, tile, or prior wood flooring is torn out.
 Then we scrape off all prior adhesive to ensure the new adhesive or new moisture barrier bonds.
 We discovered a moisture problem, so we applied a moisture barrier.
 It is an added cost so isn't necessary unless there has been moisture.
 Last we sweep up any dirt or debris that might be left behind.

 There can be high and low areas in the concrete or even a fall off at the edges of the room.
 Floor stone can be applied to level out the concrete.
 Since the thickness of Engineered Hardwood can vary, we applied floor stone in some areas to bring the hardwood level.